korfriend/CoreAPIs/README.md

 [li]: https://opensource.org/licenses/MIT

 <br/>
 VisMotive framework is designed for open-source scientific processing tools based on point clouds, polygonal models, and volumetric models.
-Our goad is to provide simple and easy APIs for front-end developers while allowing back-end developers (who develope and research specific tasks as separate modules) to connect their modules to front-end easily.
+We provide scientific visualation tools (back- and front- end) written in C++.
+It is simple and easy to use.
+Our goal is to provide simple APIs for front-end developers while allowing back-end developers (who develope and research specific tasks as separate modules) to connect their modules to front-end easily.
+This project is hosted on <a href="https://github.com/korfriend/">GitHub</a>.

 ### Requirements:
 - Windows 10